Ali-Hossam/ML_DL_Interview_Guide_Repo/README.md

-## Optimization and Gradient Desent
+## Optimization and Gradient Descent

 Start with a cost function (a function that measures the difference between the predicted values and the true values) then gradually move towards minimum.
 1) start at a random point (parameters)